giacomoorsini/SVM_for_signal_peptide_prediction/README.md

 From these values, various metrics can be computed.
 Below is a list of the metrics used in this experiment:

-- Matthew correlation coefficient (MCC).
+- **Matthew correlation coefficient (MCC)**.
 It is used to measure the difference between the predicted values and the actual values.
 It is a well balanced metric that ultimately tells how good the model is.
-- Accuracy (ACC).
+- **Accuracy (ACC)**.
 It computes the proportion of correct predictions among the total number of predictions.
-- Precision.
+- **Precision**.
 It is used to compute the ratio between the True Positives and the set of all the entries predicted as positives.
-- Recall.
+- **Recall**.
 It is used to compute the ratio between the True Positives and the set of all that belong to the positive class.
--   F1 score.
+- **F1 score**.
 It is the harmonic mean of Precision and Recall, which balances Precision and Recall in binary classification.
 It is a metric used to evaluate the goodness of the method.
 Compared to the MCC score, it suffers more from class imbalance.
--  Standard error.
+-  **Standard error**.
 It is a measure for telling how much a certain statistic differs in the different runs.
--  ROC curve and Area undert the ROC curve (AUC).
+-  **ROC curve and Area undert the ROC curve (AUC)**.
 A ROC curve is a graphical plot that illustrates the performance of a binary classifier model at varying threshold values.
 It plots the true positive rate  against the false positive rate.
 AUC measures the entire two-dimensional area underneath the entire ROC curve from (0,0) to (1,1); briefly, when given one randomly selected positive instance and one randomly selected negative instance, AUC is the probability that the classifier will be able to tell which one is which.

 # 7 Results and Conclusion
 All the results and a detailed explanation of them can be found in the final report.
 In conclusion, the results unequivocally show that the SVC, the support vector classifier, leads to better overall performance compared to the Von Heijne method.
 This can be explained by the nature of machine learning methods, which are generally more robust than algorithmic ones.
 Indeed, in the experiment, the SVM method has been used to generate a lot of different models starting from different input features, settings, and sets.
 Moreover, SVM allows for inputting large sets of discriminatory features with respect to the Von Heijne algorithm.